CasperStormHansen/Logic-editor/README.md

 v0.3: Visual design improved

-v0.4: Option to delete last line added; visual warnings added for all buttons that delete something; buttons reorganised according to whether they trigger high-level or low-level actions
+v0.4: Option to delete last line added; visual warnings added for all buttons that delete something; buttons reorganized according to whether they trigger high-level or low-level actions

 v0.5: Changes to the inference rules; minor tweak to button design